smohiuddin/101.finance/README.md

 ### Wills and Estate Planning
-I highly recommend to setup a will and living trust as still as possible.
+I highly recommend to setup a will and living trust as soon as possible.
 - [What is a living trust?](https://www.daveramsey.com/blog/what-is-a-living-trust)